Back to Home

 4. Restriction of processing

-“Restriction of processing” means the marking of stored personal data with the aim of limiting its future processing.
+“Restriction of processing” means marking stored personal data with the aim of limiting its future processing.

 5. Pseudonymization